Modified TM2 for Reproducing All Best-Fit Values of Neutrino Mixing Angles: Modified TM mixing

-In Figure \ref{fig:majorana_mass_vs_cos_2_alpha} we plot $m_{\beta\beta}$ versus $\cos2\alpha$ in the NO case using the appropriate rearrangement of Eq.
-(30).
-This is done at the various combinations of the extreme values of $\theta$ and $\epsilon$ that still produce mixing angles within the $\pm1\sigma$ allowed region as in section 3.1.
-This is repeated for the IO case using the appropriate form of Eq.
-(31).
 Furthermore, in Figure \ref{fig:majorana_mass_vs_cos_2_alpha}, we have included several notable ranges of the upper limit on $m_{\beta\beta}$ from current and future experiments.
 In magenta we show the range taken from the final results of GERDA\cite{GERDA} at 90\% C.L.

 In dark blue we show the predicted 90\% C.L. range for the planned XLZD\cite{XLZD} experiment

 Lastly, in cyan, we show the range of 90\% C.L. upper limits extrapolated from the full KamLAND-Zen\cite{KamLAND-Zen} dataset.
 We note here that the upper and lower values of this range come from different theoretical models employed in the analysis - full details are present in Ref.\cite{KamLAND-Zen}.